jasonniebauer/Linux-Cheatsheet/README.md

 |**cd -**|This will take you to the previous directory you were just at.|

 ### List Directories and Files
+Lists the files and directory in the current or specified folder.

 |Command|Description|
 |:------|:----------|
 |**ls**|Show directory contents.|